Music of Superman: Film Score Monthly

 February 29, 2008: part of Superman: The Music (1978-1988) 8-CD set from Film Score Monthly.

 This release restores the complete score, which is presented on disc 3 of the 8 disc set, with additional music presented on disc 8.

 La-La Land Records

 October 30, 2018: 3-CD set from La-La Land Records.

 This release is presented on discs 1 and 2 of this 3-disc set, with source music from Superman, Superman II and Superman III filling the rest of disc 2, and the score for Superman III on disc 3.

 Superman III

-The score was composed, conducted and orchestrated by Ken Thorne (with original Superman themes by John Williams).
+The score was composed, orchestrated and conducted by Ken Thorne (with original Superman themes by John Williams).
 Recording took place on February 14–16; March 7–9 and 18, 1983 at CTS Studios (The Music Centre) in Wembley, Middlesex, England.
 The recording engineer was John Richards and the music editor was Bob Hathaway.